netease-im/camellia/update-en.md

 * camellia-redis-proxy optimize idle-check logic
 * camellia-redis-proxy，when use camellia-dashboard, replace HttpURLConnection to OkHttpClient as the http-client
 * camellia-redis-proxy，when use camellia-dashboard, support use v2-api, reduce the http body size
+* camellia-redis-proxy，when use local/complex mode, add trim logic when read config file

 ### fix
 * none